trackit/aws-workflow-live-streaming/README.md

 ## Prerequisites

 * You must have an **archive S3 bucket**.
-* You must have a MediaLive [input security group](https://docs.aws.amazon.com/medialive/latest/ug/create-input-security-groups.html).
+* You must have a MediaLive [input security group](https://docs.aws.amazon.com/medialive/latest/ug/create-input-security-groups.html) (actually, input security group cannot be managed by terraform).
+* If using AWS CloudFront, you must have an acm certificate and also a AWS route53.

 ## Usage